evanx/fr-client-auth-mlk/README.md

 #### Returns

-- `token` - a session token
+- `bearerToken` - a session token
-- `ttlSeconds` - the TTL of the token
+- `ttlSeconds` - the TTL of the `bearerToken`

 This session token is intended to be used as an HTTP auth "Bearer" token.

-Note that once the token expires, the client should login again e.g. in the event of a 401 error.
+Note that once the token expires, the client will observe a 401 HTTP error code, and should login again.

 ## Example usage